lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The plot parameters for the eccentricity vs. semi-major axis plot.

-2.4.
+2.6.
 Click on "OK" or "Apply" in the "Plot Parameters" window.
-Then delete the "incl vs. e" plot (the leftmost panel).
-This will result in the plot as below.
+Delete the "incl vs. e" plot (the leftmost panel) as it is not needed.
+This will result in the view as below.

 .. figure:: /_static/portal_tut03_step02b.png
     :width: 600
     :name: portal_tut03_step02b
     :alt: A screenshot of the plot of the eccentricity vs. semi-major axis

-    The plot of the distribution of the eccentricity vs. semi-major axis of Solar System objects at semi-major axis beyond 30 au.
+    The plot of the distribution of the eccentricity vs. semi-major axis of solar system objects at semi-major axis beyond 30 au.

-2.5.
-Note that there is a clear indication of two distinct populations.
-The majority of the objects have low eccentricity, and a semi-major axis of about 30 to about 50 au.
-Those are commonly known as Trans-Neptunian Objects (TNOs).
-In addition, there is a separate population of high-eccentricity objects, and those are comets.

-2.6.
-Plot the distribution of diameters of the Trans-Neptunian Objects derived from their absolute H magnitudes.
-For this, use the formula below, where ``H`` is the absolute H magnitude, and ``A`` is the albedo.
-The equation which gives the diameter d in kilometers  is :math:`d = 10^{(3.1236 - 0.5 \times log(A) - 0.2 \times H)}` .
-Recall that the query executed in Step 2.1 already returned a column with the H magnitude, so it won't be necessary to execute a new query for this step.
-For the purpose of this demonstration, the albedo of 0.15 will be adopted.
-This is a common value in literature - see, e. g., `Vilenius et al. 2012. <https://arxiv.org/pdf/1204.0697.pdf>`_ Note that the derived diameter depends only weakly on the adopted albedo.
-Adopting albedo of 0.15, the above expression for ``d`` reduces to :math:`d = 10^{(3.536 - (0.2 \times H))}` km.

 2.7.
+Multiple populations are apparent in the above plot.
+The majority of the objects have low eccentricity and a semi-major axis of about 30 to about 50 au.
+There are several sub-populations of Trans-Neptunian Objects (TNOs), such as the classical, resonant, scattered-disk, and detached.
+A full review of all TNO populations is beyond the scope of this tutorial.
+It is important to note that this plot also includes any comets with semi-major axes between 30 and 100 au.

+2.8.
+Estimate the diameters of the objects using their absolute H magnitudes.
+Where ``H`` is the absolute H magnitude (column ``mpcH``), and ``A`` is the albedo, the diameter :math:`d` in kilometers is :math:`d = 10^{(3.1236 - 0.5 \times log(A) - 0.2 \times H)}`.
+This tutorial adopts an albedo value of 0.15 (as is commonly adopted, e.g., `Vilenius et al. 2012 <https://arxiv.org/pdf/1204.0697.pdf>`_;
+the diameter depends only weakly on the albedo), with which the expression reduces to :math:`d = 10^{(3.536 - (0.2 \times H))}` km.
-Add an additional column by clicking on the "add column" icon above the table.
+Click on the "add column" icon.
-Enter ``D`` in the "name" field, and ``power(10,(3.536 - 0.2 * mpcH))`` in the expression field, as below, and click the "Add Column" button.
+Enter ``D`` in the "name" field, and ``power(10,(3.536 - 0.2 * mpcH))`` in the expression field, as below.
+Click the "Add Column" button.

 .. figure:: /_static/portal_tut03_step02c.png
     :width: 400
     :name: portal_tut03_step02c
-    :alt: screenshot illustrating the expression needed to make the new column containing the diameter of the TNO
+    :alt: screenshot illustrating the expression needed to make the new column containing the diameter

-    The screenshot illustrating the parameters for the new column containing the TNO's diameter.
+    The screenshot illustrating the parameters for the new column containing the estimated diameter.

-2.8.
-Plot the distribution of diameters of TNOs extracted in the query of Step 2.1.
+2.9.
+Plot the distribution of estimated diameters in log-space.
-To do so, in "Plot parameters" click on "Add New Chart," select "Histogram" and enter the parameters as below.
+Open the "Plot Parameters" pop-up window, click on "Add New Chart," select "Histogram", and enter the parameters as below.
-Select log for y axis.

 .. figure:: /_static/portal_tut03_step02d.png
     :width: 400
     :name: portal_tut03_step02d
-    :alt: screenshot illustrating the plot parameters for displaying the distribution of TNO's diameters
+    :alt: screenshot illustrating the plot parameters for displaying the distribution of estimated diameters

-    The screenshot illustrating the plot parameters for the distribution of the TNO's diameters.
+    The screenshot illustrating the plot parameters for the distribution of the estimated diameters.

-2.9.
+2.10.
 Click on the "Apply" or "OK" button.
-This will result in the plot showing the distribution of TNO diameters extracted via your query.
+This will result in the plot showing the distribution of estimated diameters extracted via your query.

 .. figure:: /_static/portal_tut03_step02e.png
     :width: 600
     :name: portal_tut03_step02e
-    :alt: screenshot illustrating the distribution of TNO's diameters
+    :alt: screenshot illustrating the distribution of estimated diameters

-    The screenshot illustrating the distribution of the TNO diameters in your sample, revealing that diameters of most TNOs are in the range of 50 to a few hundred kilometers.
+    The screenshot illustrating the distribution of the estimated diameters.

-2.10.
+2.11.
 Clear the query and results and return to the RSP TAP Search form.

 .. _DP0-3-Portal-3-Step-3: